PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 (descending) arrow symbols in the column headers.
 The table is sorted in ascending alphabetical order of input feature names (field) by default.
-If there are many features in a dataset this space will get crowded, so LIT offers a search button for each of the columns to look up a particular feature or value directly.
+If there are many features in a dataset this space will get crowded, so LIT offers a filter button for each of the columns to look up a particular feature or value directly.

 {% include partials/inset-image image: '/assets/images/tab-feat-attr-image-3.png',